cwhtw/SCVB0-LDA/README.md

             for Latent Dirichlet Allocation},
   }

-The SCVB0 algorithm is implemeted in C++ and relies heavily on the EIGN matrx library, which is included in the include/ folder, and on OpenMP for multi-thread programming.
+The SCVB0 algorithm is implemeted in C++ and relies heavily on the EIGEN matrx library, which is included in the include/ folder, and on OpenMP for multi-thread programming.

 Quick usage: